 What you need to know about Thornton property management and real estate investing

-Pros and Cons of Owning Thornton Investment Real Estate
+Pros and Cons of Investing in Thornton Real Estate

 Thornton is one of the better North Denver areas in which to own investment real estate.
 Thornton continues to grow to the North with Amazon currently building a 995,000 square foot facility on I-25 and 144th that is expected to bring 1,500 new jobs to Thornton.
 New construction is balanced between residential, commercial, medical, retail, and industrial.
 This should help Thornton to grow well into the future.